 A Healthy Weight Range by BMI

 You may have heard of body mass index, or BMI, and wonder if it has anything to do with your IBW.
-BMI is number calculated from your height and weight.
-It's a tool doctors use to assess if patients are at a healthy weight.
+BMI is a number calculated from your height and weight.
+It's a tool doctors use to assess if people are at a healthy weight.
 A BMI between 18.5 and 24.9 is considered healthy.
-Higher BMIs fall into the overweight or obese range.
+Higher BMIs fall into the overweight or obesity range.

 You can plug your height and weight into an online BMI calculator to get your BMI number.
 Or you can calculate it yourself with this equation, using your weight in pounds and your height in inches: BMI = (weight x 703) / (height x height)